Henry O'Neill (soldier): Education

 Henry's father was Hugh O'Neill, Earl of Tyrone.

-Henry's father Tyrone led the Irish confederacy during the Nine Years' War.
-He sought military assistance from Habsburg Spain, which was then at war with England.
+Henry's father Tyrone led the Irish confederacy during the Nine Years' War with England.
+He sought military assistance from Habsburg Spain, which was then also at war with England.
 In April 1600, Tyrone stimulated the Irish-Spanish alliance by sending Henry, then aged 13, to Spain.
-(Note: In contrast, Irish historian Charles Patrick Meehan stated that "it has been often asserted that he was sent to Spain in his childhood as a hostage for his father's allegiance to Philip III, but this was not the fact; for he was brought to that country by his tutor, father MacCaughwell, to complete his studies at Salamanca, and make himself perfect in military science, as became the son of the prince of Tyrone."
+(Note: Irish historian Charles Patrick Meehan stated that "it has been often asserted that he was sent to Spain in his childhood as a hostage for his father's allegiance to Philip III, but this was not the fact; for he was brought to that country by his tutor, father MacCaughwell, to complete his studies at Salamanca, and make himself perfect in military science, as became the son of the prince of Tyrone."
 Micheline Kerney Walsh agreed that Henry was "sent by his father... to be educated in Spain".)

 Tyrone wanted his Spanish footman Pedro Blanco to accompany Henry, but King Philip III refused as Blanco was of greater use in Ireland.
 Henry was escorted to Spain by one of Philip's most trusted commanders, Don Martín de la Cerda.
 He was relocated to Salamanca for his education, and was given an allowance of two hundred ducats per month.
 Henry settled permanently in Spain.
 His tutor at the University of Salamanca was Irish Franciscan Hugh MacCaughwell, who was also a graduate of the university.

 In 1601, Henry took the Franciscan habit, causing much concern amongst the Spanish Council of State, and leading to weeks of discussion.
 Mateo de Oviedo, Spanish Franciscan and the future Catholic Archbishop of Dublin, was ordered by Philip III to go to Salamanca and deal with Henry.
 Henry eventually gave up his ambitions to become a friar.

-In January 1602, Hugh Roe O'Donnell, an O'Donnell clan chief, and a half-brother of Henry's mother, arrived in Spain seeking military reinforcements from Philip III.
+In January 1602, Hugh Roe O'Donnell, the O'Donnell clan chief, and a half-brother of Henry's mother, arrived in Spain seeking military reinforcements from Philip III.
 O'Donnell asked to see Henry, and so Henry was summoned to meet his uncle at Zamora.
 At this time, Henry was nearing the end of his studies.
 He obtained his degree in arts in July 1602.
 In 1603, Henry was "much esteemed and well received amongst the Spaniards".